JohnBatmanMySlinky/PBRJ/README.md

     - harmoinze bsdf flags and light flags
 - Implement Bidirectional Path Tracing
     - this is a doozy
+- My world is upside down!
+Use real pbrt to debug
 - Is my BSDF sampling right?
 I should create some tests here
 - theres a bug in my filtering!!!
 - I need a linter or some static code analysis